anirudhsundar/autodl/README.md

 **Requirements**
 - python3+

+Installation is as simple as
+`pip install -U git+https://github.com/anirudhsundar/autodl.git`

-Just run `python autodl.py` inside the autodl directory to download the files into the current directory.
+Just run `python -m autodl.autodl` inside the autodl directory to download the files into the current directory.
 It also extracts the files and adds the `export` commands for the `PATH` to the `~/.local_paths` file.
 So, just add `source ~/.local_paths` to your bashrc/zshrc/cshrc

 For a list of the different options try `python autodl.py -h` to the help.